bmink/libb/README.md

-A collection of helpful things for the C programming language that I wrote over the years and use in most of my projects.

-* bstr.\[ch\] provides bstr_t, a convenient and safe "string" entity that manages its own memory growth.
-Most conveniently, it can be appended to via a convenient bprintf() call which supports the usual format string specifications.
+A collection of helpful things for the C programming language that I wrote over the years and use in most of my projects.  * bstr.\[ch\] provides bstr_t, a convenient and safe "string" entity that manages its own memory growth.
+Most conveniently, it can be appended to via a bprintf() call which supports the usual format string specifications.

 * bstr.\[ch\] also provides safe versions of many standard string manipulation functions.
 These are prepended with an 'x'.
 So there's xstrlen, xstrcmp, etc.